A Survey of Reinforcement Learning from Human Feedback: Reward Model Training

 \subsection{Reward Model Inputs}

 Besides the feedback type, another factor is the modality of the reward model input data.
 This usually consists of the agent's observations and actions.
-Observations can range from true state to high dimensional inputs (e.g., images), while actions can range from discrete finite actions to continuous actions.
+Observations can range from true state to high-dimensional inputs (e.g., images), while actions can range from discrete finite actions to continuous actions.

 For instance, many typical \gls{RL} benchmarks are in the continuous control domain (e.g., MuJoCo simulated robotics tasks) with true state representations and simple discrete actions.
 In such problems, \citet{christiano2017deep} train reward models from these inputs.